|Pvt. Charles G.

 In Japan, Charles was sent to Oeyama POW Camp.
 The POWs worked at the Hachidate Branch Nickel Refinery which manufactured corrugated metal.
 They also were marched nearly six miles and worked in a nickel mine.
 In early 1945, the POWs began to be used as stevedores at the docks at Miyazu.

 On July 30th, B-29s bombed Miyazu.
 Since their bombing run went over the camp, two POWs were killed in the raid.
 Two weeks later the planes returned and bombed the town all night half way through the next day.
 A short time later, many of the POWs witnessed the atomic bomb that was dropped on Nagasaki.
 Charles remained in the camp until he was liberated on September 9, 1945.
-When he was liberated, he weighed 92 pounds.
+When he was freed, he weighed 92 pounds.

 Charles returned home to Ohio and visited his family in October 1945.
 He was discharged from the army on May 13, 1946, and married Mildred Fladt on February 14, 1947.